moby/moby/docs/man/docker-run.1.md

 at runtime by using a **--entrypoint** and a string to specify the new ENTRYPOINT.
 **--env-file**=[]
-   Read in a line delimited file of ENV variables
+   Read in a line delimited file of environment variables

 **--expose**=*port*
    Expose a port from the container without publishing it to your host.
 A